MahmoudHamdy02/FotLeague/scraping/README.md

 This Python module regularly scrapes the FotMob website to get live match results, and send the updated data to the backend server.

+FBRef and football-data.org were other possible sources for the football data, however FotMob was the simplest and didn't require a lot of data processing.

 The `scrape.py` file consists of two main parts:

 ### 1. `initialize()`